 What is a spectrogram?

-Chances are, if you’ve opened up a DAW, you’ve probably already seen real-time audio represented as a frequency “spectrum,” like in Ableton Live’s Spectrum plugin or in the background of many an EQ plugin.
+Chances are, if you’ve opened up a DAW, you’ve probably already seen real-time audio represented as a frequency “spectrum” before—perhaps in Ableton Live’s Spectrum plugin or in the background of many an EQ plugin.
 You’ll notice these graphs are constantly changing because they’re only showing a “snapshot” of frequencies in that exact moment.

-On the other hand, a spectrogram takes things one step further and shows how that frequency content changes over time.
+On the other hand, a spectrogram takes things one step further and shows how that frequency content evolves over time.

 So how do we read a spectrogram?
-You can think of it as a graph where one axis (usually the x-axis) represents time, the other axis (usually the y-axis) represents frequency, and the color or intensity of the markings within the graph indicate the amplitude (or how loud) a particular frequency is at that point in time.
+Typically, spectrograms are represented as graphs where one axis (usually the x-axis) represents time, the other axis (usually the y-axis) represents frequency, and the color or intensity of the markings indicate the amplitude of a particular frequency at that point in time.

-These images can be created in a few different ways, including sending the audio through a set of band-pass filters, or using a mathematical function called a Fourier transform.
-These processes aim to split the incoming signal into a bunch of individual frequency bands and show us the underlying ‘DNA’ of that sound.
+These images—which we’ll examine below—can be created in a few different ways, including sending the audio through a set of band-pass filters, or using a mathematical function called a Fourier transform.
+These processes aim to split the incoming signal into a bunch of individual frequency bands and show us the underlying DNA of that sound.

 spectrogram-example-bass-guitar-riff